 G. W Osbornes of Tollesbury was taken over.
 This was the biggest takeover in Hedingham's history.
 25 vehicles and an impressive depot, used to house 55 buses under cover, was bought freehold.
 This gave Hedingham a large fleet of 132 vehicles, including 50 coaches.
 Additionally, a central administration office was opened at Dugard House in Stanway, Colchester.
 Now operating numerous routes out of 5 depots, the pressure was really on!

 Hedingham won a big contract to transfer DFDS cruise passengers from Harwich into Colchester for shopping and day trips.

 Hedingham invests in 6 new Enviro 200s for Clacton town services, putting the investment into Clacton.

 Government "kick start funding" saw Essex County Council subsidise the new service 136 Jaywick - Brook Retail Park.
 Essex CC paid for half of a new bus for service.
 This bus, EU06KCX L346, is still in service to this day (March 2018)!

 DFDS closed ferry services to and from Harwich and moved their operations to Hull.
 In the same year, the MOD ended the contract transporting troops around the country.
 The MOD purchased their own in-house bus fleet, operating from Colchester Garrison.
 The going starts to get tougher.

 The year of the banking crisis saw local authority austerity hit Hedingham.

-Hedingham and District Omnibuses sells to the GoAhead Group PLC and becomes part of Go East Anglia, and an exciting new era began.
+Hedingham and District Omnibuses sells to the GoAhead Group Ltd and becomes part of Go East Anglia, and an exciting new era began.